-- 4 (Optional) Select Enable SSH Daemon to allow remote access to the engine command line. - Enabling SSH in the initial configuration gives you remote command-line access in case the configuration is imported correctly, but the engine fails to establish contact with the Management Server. - After the engine is fully configured, SSH access can be set on or off using the Management Client.
+- (Optional) Select Enable SSH Daemon to allow remote access to the engine command line. - Enabling SSH in the initial configuration gives you remote command-line access in case the configuration is imported correctly, but the engine fails to establish contact with the Management Server. - After the engine is fully configured, SSH access can be set on or off using the Management Client.
 We recommend that you enable the SSH access in the Management Client when needed and disable the access again when you are finished.
-Make sure that your access rules allow SSH access to the engines from the administrators' IP addresses only.
+Make sure that your Access rules allow SSH access to the engines from the administrators' IP addresses only.

-If you enable SSH, set the password for command-line access after the initial configuration either through the Management Client or by logging on to the command line.
+CAUTION: If you enable SSH, set the password for command-line access after the initial configuration either through the Management Client or by logging on to the command line.
 When the password is not set, anyone with SSH access to the engine can set the password.

-5 From the Local Time Zone drop-down list, select the time zone.

-The time zone selection is used only for converting the UTC time that the engines use internally for display on the command line.
+- 5) From the Local Time Zone drop-down list, select the time zone. - The time zone selection is used only for converting the UTC time that the engines use internally for display on the command line.
 All internal operations use UTC time, which is synchronized with the Management Server's time after the engine is configured.
-For external operations, engines use the time zone of their geographical location.

-- 6 From the Keyboard Layout drop-down list, select the keyboard layout for the engine command line. - 7 Select Upload to Installation Server to upload the initial configuration automatically to the Installation Server. - 8 (Optional) If you already have a policy you want to use for the engine, click Select and select a policy.
+For external operations, engines use the time zone of their geographical location. - 6) From the Keyboard Layout drop-down list, select the keyboard layout used for the engine command line. - 7) Select Upload to Installation Server to upload the initial configuration automatically to the Installation Server. - Click Close.